hujikolp1/rsa_keypair_generator/README.md

 1,024 to the 11th power is 1.298074214634 e 33, and modulus 14 this is 4. <br>
 In short: <br>
 M^E = C mod(N) and C^D = M mod(N) <br>
 Where M is the original message and C is the encrypted message, E is the public key and D is the private key.
-Encrypted message must be at least 2 less than the modulo N or else it will break the algorithm. <br>
+Encrypted message must be at least 2 less than the modulo N or else it will break the algorithm.
+Likewise your encrypted message or integer cannot be equal to the larger prime or the larger prime + 1; otherwise your encrypted message will be your original message. <br>
 Try this modulus calculator online to test your encryption pairs: <a> https://www.mtholyoke.edu/courses/quenell/s2003/ma139/js/powermod.html </a>

 ### Installation